-6345.
-Population Health and Epidemiology (3:3:0 H)

-(Prerequisite: Doctorate of Nursing Practice student.)
-This course provides a comprehensive investigation into the application of public health and epidemiology principles.
-Emphasis will be placed on using technologically advanced clinical information systems that aggregate patient data so that group and/or population-based clinical profiles, practice patterns and variations, genetic problems, and health disparities can be identified, analyzed, and compared to regional and national benchmark norms and data bases.
+NURS 6345 Population Health and Epidemiology (3:3:0,0) (Prerequisite: Doctorate of Nursing Practice student) This course provides a comprehensive investigation into the application of public health and epidemiology principles.
+Emphasis will be placed on using technologically advanced clinical information systems that aggregate patient data so that group and/or population-based clinical profiles, practice patterns and variations, genetic problems, and health disparities can be identified, analyzed and compared to regional and national benchmark norms and data bases.

-6350.
-Financial Intelligence for the DNP Leader (3:3:0 H)

-(Prerequisite: Doctorate of Nursing Practice student.)
-The course is designed to increase the nurse leader's understanding of health care economics and financing mechanisms as well as to advance skills in managing financial issues, developing budgets, making sound financial decisions, and managing projects to achieve strategic goals in health care.
+NURS 6350 Financial Intelligence for the DNP Leader.
+(3:3:0,0) (Prerequisite: Doctorate of Nursing Practice student) The course is designed to increase the nurse leaders understanding of health care economics and financing mechanisms as well as to advance skills in managing financial issues, developing budgets, making sound financial decisions, and managing projects to achieve strategic goals in health care.
 Students will gain hands-on experience in analyzing financial statements, developing business plans, establishing procedures for accurate charging mechanisms, and educating patient care teams on financial implications of patient care decisions.

-6410.
-Application of Administrative Practice (CL)

-(Prerequisite: successful completion of the administrative course sequence; authorization from a clinical agency willing to support the practice experience.)
-This course provides learners with the opportunity to implement ideas into a practice setting.
+NURS 6410 Application of Administrative Practice (4:1:0,0) (Prerequisites: Successful completion of the administrative course sequence; authorization from a clinical agency willing to support the practice experience) This course provides learners with the opportunity to implement ideas into a practice setting.
 It is designed to allow learners to use ideas from the literature, their peers, conferences and other approved sources to create an application project designed to change practice from a clinical or administrative perspective.